LoM-333/ImageClassification-QKNN/README.md

 <br>

 Our project consists of two parts.
 The first computes the distance between two vectors and the second finds the k nearest training vectors to a test vector, subsequently performing a classification.
-This project was created using IBM's Qiskit.
+Our project was inspired by and designed for the 2024 MIT BWSI Quantum Software course.

 ## Goals
 ☐ Integrate amplitude estimation with Dürr's Search Algorithm